vaibhav-webonise/WeatherAppFrontend/README.md

     6.You may see a message 'Not Secure' something like this, In case of unvavailable SSL certificate.

-    7.If you face this issue please select advance and choose to proceed anyway as this application is developed with the HTTPS secure connection.
+    7.If you face this issue please select advance and choose to proceed anyway as this application uses facebook social login that enforce enable HTTPS for secure connection.

 After follwing these all steps your application will be running on https://localhost:3000/

 Note: Make sure that server is running too before running this app